nbrc/wek-feature-extractor/README.txt

 How it works :
 - choose an input signal with the radiogroup object (mic, noise or sound file)
 - activate the extraction by clicking on the toggle box above the ircamdescriptors~ object
+- activate DSP by clicking at the bottom right button of the Max window

 You can download the project at this address :https://github.com/nicolasbrochec/wek-feature-extractor/